Dealing with Divorce or Separation

-A binding financial agreement is an agreement between a de facto, married or soon to be married couple and can be made before, during or after their relationship and sets out how your assets will be treated if your relationship breaks down.
+A binding financial agreement is an agreement between a de facto, married, or soon to be a married couple and can be made before, during, or after their relationship and sets out how your assets will be treated if your relationship breaks down.

 Most property settlements are uncomplicated however if a joint business, inheritance, or a fixed or discretionary Trust form part of the matrimonial asset pool, then a property settlement will take more time and consideration.

 When there are children involved

 Parenting arrangements are the most emotional aspect of the settlement processes.
 The Family Law Act provides that when a couple separating has dependent children under the age of 18, both parents have the right to a meaningful and significant relationship with the children after the relationship has ended.
 Your legal representative can guide you through options and scenarios to find the best outcome for the children and the parents.

 Court or mediation